drivendataorg/deon/README.md

 Our goal is to have checklist items that are actionable as part of a review of data science work or as part of a plan.
 Please avoid suggesting items that are too vague (e.g., "do no harm") or too specific (e.g., "remove social security numbers from data").

 **Note: This process is an experiment and is subject to change based on how well it works.
-Our goal is to avoid :flame: wars in the issue threads while still making a tool that will make adding an ethics checklist to a project easy.**
+Our goal is to avoid flame wars in the issue threads while still making a tool that will make adding an ethics checklist to a project easy.**

 To request a change, please file an issue with a title that starts with one of: "CREATE, UPDATE, DELETE".
 There are FOUR requirements for an issue requesting a change to the checklist: